 - a.
 Running trains with railway vehicles exceeding the loading class as stated in the Register of Infrastructure (RINF).92 - b.
-The running of railway vehicles whose loading gauge exceeds the permitted static loading gauge G2 in accordance with NEN-EN 15273-2:2013+A1:2017.
+The running of railway vehicles whose loading gauge exceeds the permitted static loading gauge G2 in accordance with NEN-EN 15273-2:2013+A1:2017.93 - c.
+The running of trains or vehicles under an exemption granted pursuant to the Railways Act, whereby specific conditions are to be agreed with the infrastructure manager.94

-The congestion statement is available for consultation on the ProRail website.
+87 The congestion statement is available for consultation on the ProRail website.
 See also Appendix 10, item 3 of the Network Statement.

-This analysis ensues from Section 7(2)(a) Railway Capacity Allocation Decree and can be consulted on the ProRail website.
+88 This analysis ensues from Section 7(2)(a) Railway Capacity Allocation Decree and can be consulted on the ProRail website.

-This analysis ensues from Section 7(2)(a) Railway Capacity Allocation Decree and can be consulted on the ProRail website.
+89 This analysis ensues from Section 7(2)(a) Railway Capacity Allocation Decree and can be consulted on the ProRail website.

-See also Network Statement section 2.3 and section 3.4.3.
+90 See also Network Statement section 2.3 and section 3.4.3.

-See also Network Statement section 3.4.3.
+91 See also Network Statement section 3.4.3.

-See Network Statement section 2.3.5.
+92 See Network Statement section 2.3.5.